Udaya-raman/Advanced-caching-project/README.md

+Advanced Caching Benchmark Project
-This project implements advanced caching techniques for improving database query performance.
-It uses multiple levels of cache (L1, L2, L3) to optimize data retrieval.
-The project benchmarks the performance of inserting and retrieving data from the database and various caching layers.
+This project demonstrates the implementation of advanced caching techniques to improve database query performance.
+By utilizing multiple levels of cache (L1, L2, L3), the project optimizes data retrieval processes, benchmarks performance, and simulates various caching operations.

 Features
-•	Multi-level Caching: Implements three levels of cache: o	L1 Cache: Local in-memory cache (LinkedHashMap). o	L2 Cache: Guava Cache with expiration time. o	L3 Cache: Database (MySQL).
+Multi-level Caching:

+L1 Cache: Local in-memory cache implemented using a LinkedHashMap for fast access to frequently queried data.
+L2 Cache: Guava Cache with automatic expiration to efficiently store data in memory with a configurable TTL (Time to Live).
+L3 Cache: A MySQL database serves as the fallback storage, allowing persistent storage of data when the cache layers are bypassed.
+Concurrency Support:

-•	Concurrency Support: Uses Java's ExecutorService for concurrent operations, simulating multiple threads performing data operations simultaneously.
+Uses Java’s ExecutorService to simulate concurrent operations, handling multiple threads performing data operations in parallel for performance testing.
-•	Database: MySQL database is used to store and retrieve data.
-•	Benchmarking: Measures and benchmarks the performance of database insert, retrieve, and cache operations.
+Benchmarking:

+Measures the time taken for inserting and retrieving data from the database and cache layers (L1, L2, L3), providing insights into the effectiveness of caching in performance optimization.
 Technologies Used
-•	Java 8+ (for multithreading and concurrent operations)
+Java 8+: For multithreading and concurrent operations using ExecutorService.
+MySQL: Used as the database for persistent data storage.
+Guava: Provides L2 caching functionalities with expiration time.
-•	MySQL (for database storage)
+JDBC: Facilitates communication with MySQL for database interactions.
-•	Guava (for L2 caching)
-•	JDBC (for database interaction)
-•	ExecutorService (for concurrent operations)
+ExecutorService: Enables concurrency by simulating multi-threaded access to the cache and database.
 Project Structure
+scss
+Copy code
 ├── src
 │   ├── main
 │   │   ├── java